bhanuudhay/Student-Management-System/README.md

 # Student-Management-System
-Circular Linked List: Student Management System
+Singly Linked List: Student Management System
-This is a Student Management System implemented using a Circular Linked List in C++.
+This is a Student Management System implemented using a Singly Linked List in C++.
 The system allows users to manage a list of students, track their marks, and apply grace marks to students who have obtained fewer than 30 marks.

 Features